avajs/ava/docs/05-command-line.md

 * `**/tests/**/*.js`
 * `**/__tests__/**/*.js`

 Files inside `node_modules` are *always* ignored.
-So are files starting with `_`.
+So are files starting with `_` or inside of directories that start with a single `_`.
 Additionally, files matching these patterns are ignored by default, unless different patterns are configured:

 * `**/__tests__/**/__helper__/**/*`
 * `**/__tests__/**/__helpers__/**/*`